Cochrane editorial and authors teams have several tools to help them with review production:

 In Archie, it is possible to read, print, and compare current and past versions of a document.
 Archie operates using a system of workflows for title registration, protocols and updates.
 Tasks may be assigned to you via these Archie workflows.

-You’ll need a user name & password to access Archie.
+You’ll need a Cochrane Account username & password to access Archie.
 Your Managing Editor (ME) will provide this for you.

 Review manager (RevMan)

 RevMan is the software used for preparing and maintaining Cochrane Reviews.